Tulugaak/Discord-205.0-IPA/README.md

 # Discord-205.0-IPA
-An IPA file for Discord 205.0.
-You can install it with Trollstore or sideload it with Sideloadly.
+An IPA file for Discord 205.0 which can be installed with Trollstore or sideloaded with Sideloadly.
 This is for those who haven't gotten used to the mobile UI redesign and want to go back to the old one.
+The only downside is that polls won't display properly.

 **UPDATE: 13 April 2025**